Officer who said 'We only kill black people' faces dismissal

 When viewed in context, Abbott's lawyer said the video showed that "his comments were clearly aimed at attempting to gain compliance by using the passenger's own statements and reasoning to avoid making an arrest."

-Register acknowledged that an internal review suggested Abbott was attempting to invoke "a sarcastic standpoint" to handle the situation.
+Register acknowledged that the internal review suggested Abbott was attempting to invoke "a sarcastic standpoint" to handle the situation.
 However, such comments threaten to undermine the public's trust in law enforcement, he said.

-"In my opinion, I feel that no matter in what context you try to take those comments in, the statements were inexcusable and inappropriate and they're not indicative of the values that I'm trying to instill within the Cobb County Police Department and I believe that the county holds," he said.
+"In my opinion, I feel that no matter what context you try to take those comments in, the statements were inexcusable and inappropriate and they're not indicative of the values that I'm trying to instill within the Cobb County Police Department and I believe that the county holds," he said.

 "My staff's worked hard.
 Men and women who wear the Cobb County uniform have worked hard.
 And, I think that we have done some great things here in the last few months.
 And, it's sad to think that several seconds of video has the potential of tearing that apart."